Professional practice

 Atlantica Holdings Inc v Samruk-Kryzna JSC [2019] EWHC 319 (QB) Instructed to resist examination under Letters of Request issued to obtain evidence in support of US proceedings concerning, inter alia, the restructuring of JSC BTA Bank of Kazakhstan.

 The Joint Administrators of LB Holdings Intermediate 2 Limited & Ors (Lehman Brothers – Waterfall I) [2017] UKSC 38.
 Successfully appeared for the administrators of Lehman Brothers Limited (“LBL”) in the Supreme Court in respect of directions relating to the obligation to pay statutory interest accrued during administration.
-Also acted for LBL in the Waterfall III proceedings, concerning whether a claim for contribution might in any event as a matter of fact lie against LBL including in respect of subordinated debt [2017] EWHC 2032 (Ch).
-Presently instructed in respect of further applications concerning the ranking of subordinated debt.
+Also acted for LBL in the Waterfall III proceedings, concerning whether a claim for contribution might in any event as a matter of fact lie against LBL including in respect of subordinated debt [2017] EWHC 2032 (Ch), and in further applications concerning the ranking of subordinated debt.

 Edgar Lavarello & Adrian Hyde v Jyske Bank (Gibraltar) Limited.
 Instructed on behalf of Jyske Bank in respect of claims made in dishonest assistance and knowing receipt.